Current and Recent Research Projects

 CBI historians, archivists, and our fellows regularly publish impactful books, articles, and strongly help advance research and publications of others through editorial leadership.
 CBI’s historians and our senior research fellows also publish edited career-spanning, research-grade oral histories, and we have one of the premier and most esteemed oral history programs in the history of science and technology worldwide.

-To learn more about all of CBI's projects, check out the Research Projects section on this page.
+To learn more about all of CBI's projects, please scroll to the Research Projects section of this page.

 CBI Director's Research

 CBI Director Jeffrey R. Yost has published six books (most recently, Making IT Work: A History of the Computer Services Industry) and many dozens of articles/chapters.
 He is a co-author in the leading textbook in his field, Computer: A History of the Information Machine, Third Edition.
 Yost has led/co-led more than $2.1M in sponsored research for the NSF, DOE, and the Sloan Foundation.

 His current research includes authoring a book on the history of computer security for MIT Press and co-editing a book, Just Code with Gerardo Con Diaz, for Johns Hopkins University Press—revised papers from CBI’s impactful symposium with 345 attendees.
 Yost also currently serves as co-editor with Gerard Alberts of Springer's History of Computing series, is co-editor with Amanda Wick of the journal Interfaces, has conducted 275 oral histories, and currently is leading an oral history effort for ACM on HCI.